SC Group

-SC Group is a British multi-faceted engineering company which prior to a re-brand in September 2015 was known as Supacat Limited.
+SC Group is a British manufacturer of military vehicles and related equipment.
+It was known as Supacat Ltd until 2015.
 Supacat was established in 1981 and based at Dunkeswell Aerodrome in England.
 SC Group now comprises four companies: Supacat, SC Innovation, Proteum and Blackhill Engineering.

 SC Group initially specialised in the design and development of military and civil high mobility vehicles.
 Throughout the last decade the company expanded its portfolio considerably to encompass developing equipment for operation in harsh environments in sectors including marine, renewables, mineral exploration, oil & gas and nuclear power.
 During 2014, the then Supacat made a series of acquisitions in the commercial marine sector leading to the creation of the now Proteum based in Hamble, UK.
 At the end of 2014 Exeter-based heavy fabrication specialist, Blackhill Engineering, was acquired.

-Supacat Limited rebranded to SC Group on 10 September 2015.
-SC Group is the trading brand of SC Group - Global Limited.
-The current Chief Executive is Nick Ames who joined the company in 2003.
+The current CEO is Nick Ames who joined the company in 2003.
 Nick Jones, original co-founder of Supacat, remains a Director of SC Group.

 Supacat

 The Supacat brand is retained by SC Group for the group's core defence business.
-Supacat develops and supports high mobility military vehicles and provides specialist engineering services for defence customers, and recently established itself in Australia.
+Supacat develops and supports high mobility military vehicles and provides specialist engineering services for defence customers.
+It is a member of Rheinmetall's Challenger 2 Life Extension Project (C2 LEP) team.

-Supacat Pty Ltd was established in 2011 with an office in Victoria, Australia.
-In March 2012 Supacat Pty Ltd acquired Australian engineering design services company Unique Solutions Providers for an undisclosed amount.
-Supacat managing director Nick Ames said at the time: "The acquisition is the first in Supacat’s 30-year history and supports our strategy to access new regional markets and new industry sectors.
-It enables us to improve support for our vehicle fleets in service with the Australian Defence Force and it complements Supacat’s diversification into the oil & gas and renewable energy sectors."
-Supacat Australia was named on 4 September 2015 by Rheinmetall Defence as the first Australian company to be part of its Land 400 Phase 2 Mounted Combat Reconnaissance Capability team for which the company will offer Boxer.
-Supacat is also a member of Rheinmetall's Challenger 2 Life Extension Project (C2 LEP) team.

 All Terrain Mobility Platform

 The All Terrain Mobility Platform (ATMP) is a 6x6 marginal terrain vehicle now in its fourth generation.
-Around 200 ATMPs have been supplied to mainly military users since 1982, these including the armed forces of Canada, Malaysia, Mexico and the UK.
+Around 200 ATMPs have been supplied to mainly military users since 1982, including the armed forces of Canada, Malaysia, Mexico and the UK.